Claiming for a road traffic accident abroad

 Yes.
 If you were involved in a road accident outside the EU that wasn’t your fault, you should still be able to make a claim.
 While you won’t be protected by EU agreements, you will still be able to make a claim against the insurer of the negligent driver, however, your claim may proceed outside of the UK court.

 4. How long do I have to make a road accident abroad claim?

-Usually you have three years from the date of your accident to make a claim for compensation, however, there are exceptions.
+Usually you have three years from the date of your foreign car accident to make a claim for compensation, however, there are exceptions.
 We recommend seeking legal advice as soon as possible, as the time limit for making a claim abroad may be different.

 If you were involved in a road traffic accident while travelling as part of your package holiday, and it wasn’t your fault, you can make a claim against the tour operator.
 If your road traffic accident was caused by the condition of the roads, the claim will likely be made against the authority responsible for the upkeep of the road.
 For accidents caused due to another driver’s negligence, you may be able to make a claim against the insurers of the person or people responsible.